christianacca/web-api-starter/docs/deploy-app.md

 > Highly likely DNS zones are maintained by other teams and is not part of the deployment process for the app

 > [!Important]
-> This step needs to be repeated any time a new environment is provisioned
+> This step needs to be repeated any time a new environment and/or a new azure container app is provisioned

 Each container app will be assigned a custom domain that will be used to access that app over https.
 The DNS records for these custom domains must be registered in the DNS zone for that custom domain.